Webcam Troubleshooting (Windows 7)

 Video should appear after selecting the webcam as a source.
 If not, continue to step 2.

-Step 2: Restart the computer
+Step 2: Restarting the computer to correct webcam problems

 The webcam may be associated with another software program or not responding.
 Often, restarting the computer can correct the problem.
 Restart the computer and open your Webcam software as soon as Windows finishes loading.